 et al. Heart rate variability in risk stratification of cardiac patients.
 Prog Cardiovasc Dis.
 2013 Sep–Oct;56(2):153–9.

 MS. Autonomic function and prognosis.
 Clev Clin J Med.
 2009 Apr;76(Suppl 2):S18–22.

 Electrophysiologic testing using intracardiac ECG recordings and programmed atrial or ventricular (or both) stimulation is useful in the diagnosis and management of many arrhythmias or conduction disturbances.
-The primary indications for electrophysiologic testing are (1) evaluation of ...
+The primary indications for electrophysiologic testing are (1) ...